 Big Truck Accidents in Kentucky

-In Kentucky, the University of Kentucky Transportation Center reported that in 2017 alone, there were almost 9,000 collisions involving heavy trucks in Kentucky.
-Those accidents involved injuries to 1,905 people and 89 deaths.
+In Kentucky, the University of Kentucky Transportation Center reported that in 2020 alone, there were over 11,000 collisions involving heavy trucks in Kentucky.
+Those accidents involved injuries to 2,181 people and 88 deaths.

-Kentucky records show some surprising statistics about the 10,000 big truck wrecks that occur each year in Kentucky.
-Only about 25 percent of big truck wrecks occur interstates.
+Kentucky records show some surprising statistics about the 11,000 big truck wrecks that occur each year in Kentucky.
+Only about 21% of big truck wrecks occur interstates.
 About half occur on secondary highways and about a fourth occur on county or local roads.

 According to UK research, the following Western Kentucky counties have elevated numbers of big truck accidents based on their populations: Lyon, Marshall, Ballard, Caldwell, Trigg, Webster, Marshall, Graves and McCracken.